Shathin/folio/src/content/post/bali-family-vacation-2025-day-3-4.md

   </figcaption>
 </figure>

 The rocks here were jagged and sharp from years of erosion, so we had to be careful while walking around.
 There was also quite a crowd, with many visitors dressed up for the perfect Instagram shot.
+We spent about 45 minutes to an hour exploring both spots.
 After exploring, clicking some pictures, and enjoying coconuts (which turned out to be massive—two were more than enough for all of us!), we headed back to the car.

 <figure class="flex flex-col items-center mx-auto">
   <img src="/assets/images/posts/bali-family-vacation-2025/day-3-4/3_8.gif" />